tivrfoa/MapResultSet/README.md

 # MapResultSet

 It uses Java annotation processor for mapping a ResultSet to the object's fields at **compile time**.
-There's no runtime performance overhead!
+There's no runtime performance overhead like in some libraries, that need to use reflection to find out the fields' names and types.

 You can always check the generated code.
 Please, open an issue if you think the generated code could be improved.